BluePinStudio/bluepinstudio.github.io/_posts/2024-09-01-Get Scared or Die Trying.md

   - [ ] Release Android & iOS Pixel Fixel
   - [ ] Put stickers up all over town promoting Pixel Fixel
   - [ ] Promote the heck out Charles, achieving 70 reviews by the end of the month.
-  - [x] Post Charles to Itch & Steam Linux
+  - [ ] Post Charles to Itch & Steam Linux
-  - [x] Redo Charles and Pixel Fixel steam pages to include gifs and fancy art inside the descriptions.
+  - [ ] Redo Charles and Pixel Fixel steam pages to include gifs and fancy art inside the descriptions.

-As I  mentioned, not a lot accomplished!
+As I  mentioned, not a lot accomplished out of the planned tasks (oops)!
 But I did manage some additional tasks that weren't planned:

 ## Bonus Tasks Completed in September 2024
-  - [x] Big refeactor to Charles, including new game modes
+  - [x] Big refeactor to Charles, including new game modes (not launched yet)
-  - [x] Launch Charles the Bee major update (includes arcade overhaul, new arcade mode, additional vfx, gameplay features and multiplayer)
   - [x] Introduced the [Blue Pin Super Fan bundle](https://store.steampowered.com/bundle/45349/Blue_Pin_Super_Fan/) on Steam
   - [x] Started up the Explory Story development process